Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/5-debugging-with-vitis-debugger.rst

    .. note:: The {} used in the above command are required on Windows machines to enable backward slashes () in file paths.
 These brackets can be avoided by using forward "/" in paths.
 For Linux paths, use forward slashes; the paths in XSCT in Linux can work as-is, without any brackets.

-Loading the Application Using XSCT
+Loading the Application Using XSDB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Check and select the RPU Cortex-R5F Core 0 target ID.